 First, some critics argue that abstinence-based treatment is unrealistic and that it places unrealistic expectations on individuals who are struggling with addiction.
 Some people may be unable to achieve complete abstinence, and this can make them feel like they have failed.

-See also Set and Settings for Harm Reduction
+See also Contingency Management: Strategy for Recovery and Harm Reduction

 Second, abstinence-based treatment can be difficult for people who have developed a physical dependence on certain substances.
 Abruptly stopping the use of drugs or alcohol can cause withdrawal symptoms, which can be severe and even life-threatening in some cases.